Zilliqa/scilla-docs/docs/source/scilla-trial.rst

 periodically distributed for free.
 Testnet ZIL tokens are required to pay for gas fees to deploy and run smart contracts.

-Each regular payment from a non-contract account to a non-contract account corresponds to 1 unit of gas.
-Each contract creation corresponds to 50 units of gas, while each transition invocation from a non-contract account to a contract account will cost 10 units of gas.
-Any message call from a contract account to another contract account or otherwise will also cost 10 units of gas.

-For example, a chained invocation, where, a user say Alice calls a contract ``C_1`` that  in turn calls another contract ``C_2`` will require 20 units of gas in total.

 To try out the Blockchain IDE, users need to go through the `Zilliqa testnet wallet <https://wallet-scilla.zilliqa.com>`_.